lex111/Insomnia/README.md

 ## Install

+### Mac
-* Mac: Open up a new finder window and go to the Applications folder.
+Open up a new finder window and go to the Applications folder.
 Then drag the Insomnia.app from the Insomnia dmg to the Applications folder.
 Double Clicking on the app should run it and it could be kept in the dock from here.

+### Linux
-* Linux: Open up a terminal and navigate to the folder containing the downloaded installer files and run
+Open up a terminal and navigate to the folder containing the downloaded installer files and run
 ```bash
 sudo dpkg -i Insomnia_1.1.0_amd64.deb
 ```